xRyul/can-I-walk-my-dog-today/README.md

 ## To Do

 - [ ] Implement breed-specific recommendations
+- [ ] Look into heat acclimation
 - [ ] Incorporate findings that male dogs have a higher chance of heatstroke
 - [ ] Factor in coat color, as dark-coated dogs have a higher chance of heatstroke
 - [ ] Add a Calendar View to plan safe walking times over the coming days based on weather forecasts
 - [ ] Provide alternative walking times, suggesting cooler parts of the day if the current conditions are too hot
 - [ ] Allow users to input their dog's typical activity level for more precise recommendations
 - [ ] Tailor advice based on the age of the dog
-- [ ] Include an option to factor in specific health conditions that might increase susceptibility to heat-related issues
+- [ ] Include an option to factor in specific health conditions
 - [ ] Implement real-time alerts for sudden changes in weather that could impact planned walks
 - [ ] Integrate an interactive map showing nearby shaded parks, water stations, and dog-friendly cooling areas
 - [ ] Include educational resources on recognizing signs of heat stress and first aid steps for heatstroke